ben-greenberg/haptic_turtlesim/README.md

 # Description
 This package allows ROS to interface with Novint Falcon and expose the device parameters via rostopics.

+It has been modified to enable haptic feedback to the Falcon joystick while running the turtlesim node.
+This package is primary the work of the following people.

 ## Author
 Steven Martin: